 Important Bicycle Safety Tips and Resources

-With more and more people riding bikes as a means of transportation, exercise and recreation, it’s important for drivers and riders to be extra careful and obey the rules of the road.
-This safety campaign tip card reminds us there are “No Regrets When You Drive With Care” and when you follow these basic traffic guidelines:
+With more and more people riding bikes as a means of transportation, exercise, and recreation, it’s crucial for drivers and riders to be extra careful and obey the rules of the road.
+These bicycle safety materials remind us there are “No Regrets When You Drive With Care” and when you follow these basic traffic guidelines:

 - Share the road with bicyclists.